 Cervical cancer is one of the most common causes of cancer deaths in women, which is why a regular Pap smear is so important.
 This screening test detects abnormal cells that could turn into cancer.
-At Sarasota OB/GYN Associates in Sarasota and Port Charlotte, Florida, Katrina Davis, MD, FACOG, and Lyvie-Sara Sylvestre, MS, MD, provide regular Pap smears on a schedule that’s appropriate for your age and health history.
+At Sarasota OB/GYN Associates in Sarasota, Venice and Port Charlotte, Florida, Katrina Davis, MD, FACOG, and Lyvie-Sara Sylvestre, MS, MD, provide regular Pap smears on a schedule that’s appropriate for your age and health history.
 If you’re due for a Pap smear, call or schedule an appointment online today.

 A Pap smear is a minimally invasive screening test that usually occurs during a routine pelvic exam at your well-woman visit.
 Your provider at Sarasota OB/GYN Associates uses a swab to take a sample of cells from your cervix and sends the sample to a lab for analysis.